Paklava – Traditional Style

 • In a medium bowl, combine nuts and cinnamon.
 Set aside.

-• Place half of the phyllo sheets (20 sheets) on the bottom of the pan, lightly brushing every (or every other) sheet with melted butter.
+• Place half of the phyllo sheets (about 20 sheets) on the bottom of the pan, lightly brushing every (or every other) sheet with melted butter.
+NOTE: The number of sheets may vary depending on the brand of phyllo dough used.

-• Layer the rest of the phyllo sheets (20 more sheets) on top, lightly brushing each sheet, including the top layer, with melted butter.
+• Layer the rest of the phyllo sheets (about 20 more sheets) on top, lightly brushing each sheet.
+Generously brush the top layer with melted butter.

 • Place tray of unbaked paklava in refrigerator for about 45 minutes to one hour before attempting to cut.

-• To make diamond-shaped cuts: using a very sharp knife, cut diagonally, then make vertical cuts through phyllo dough.
+• To make diamond-shaped cuts, use a very sharp knife and cut diagonally through the layers of phyllo dough, then make vertical cuts through the dough.

-• Bake in preheated 350°F oven for 45 minutes to 1 hour or until golden brown.
+• Bake in a preheated 350°F oven for 45 minutes to 1 hour or until golden brown.

 • As soon as the paklava comes out of the oven, spoon some of the cooled syrup over the top of each piece.
 Cool completely before serving.